ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Experiment

 \subsection{Experimental Setup}

 \textbf{Backbones.} We evaluate ActDistill on two representative VLA models: OpenVLA~\cite{OpenVLA} and CogACT~\cite{CogAct}.
-OpenVLA follows an autoregressive paradigm that predicts action tokens sequentially from visual and linguistic inputs, enabling fine-grained temporal control.
-CogAct adopts a diffusion-based paradigm that produces continuous trajectories through iterative denoising, capturing smooth transitions and uncertainty.
+OpenVLA follows an autoregressive paradigm that predicts action tokens sequentially from visual and linguistic inputs while CogACT adopts a diffusion-based paradigm that produces continuous trajectories through iterative denoising to capture smooth transitions and uncertainty.
 These two backbones therefore provide complementary action-prediction settings for evaluating ActDistill across heterogeneous architectures.

-\textbf{Benchmarks.} Experiments are conducted on two embodied manipulation benchmarks, Libero \cite{Libero} and SIMPLER \cite{SIMPLER}.
-Libero consists of four task suites, spatial, object, goal, and long, covering spatial reasoning, object-centric manipulation, goal-conditioned control, and long-horizon planning.
+\textbf{Benchmarks.} Experiments are conducted on two embodied manipulation benchmarks, LIBERO \cite{Libero} and SIMPLER \cite{SIMPLER}.
+LIBERO consists of four task suites, spatial, object, goal, and long, covering spatial reasoning, object-centric manipulation, goal-conditioned control, and long-horizon planning.
 SIMPLER consists of two scenarios, Visual Matching and Variant Aggregation, where the former focuses on grounding actions through visual correspondences and the latter evaluates generalization across object and scene variations.
 Each scenario includes four tasks: pick coke can, move near, open/close drawer, and open top drawer and place apple.
-Following native settings, OpenVLA is evaluated on Libero and CogACT on SIMPLER, consistent with their original training benchmarks.
+Following native settings, OpenVLA is evaluated on LIBERO and CogACT on SIMPLER, consistent with their original training benchmarks.

 \textbf{Baselines.} We compare with five state-of-the-art efficient VLA methods.
 VLA-Cache \cite{VLA-Cache} reuses visual tokens across frames to reduce redundant computation.
 EfficientVLA \cite{EfficientVLA} accelerates inference by pruning redundant layers and visual tokens.
 SparseVLM \cite{SparseVLM} sparsifies visual features to cut unnecessary processing.
 FastV \cite{FastV} simplifies visual-language fusion for speed-oriented deployment.
 MoLe-VLA \cite{MoLe-VLA} introduces dynamic layer routing with cognitive distillation to balance accuracy and efficiency.
 These methods represent complementary efficiency paradigms in caching, pruning, sparsification, and adaptive routing, and are generally evaluated on the corresponding benchmarks of their backbones.